A Lagrange-Newton Algorithm for Sparse Nonlinear Programming: Numerical Experiments

 \subsubsection{Numerical comparisons}

 For portfolio data sets in Example \ref{portfolio-example}, we found that different initial points lead to different output solutions.
-This is reasonable since LNA is a locally convergent method.
-For simplicity, we initialize LNA with the origin $(x_0, y_0)=(0,0)$ which is appropriate to our testing examples, and $\beta=500$.
-For comparison purpose, CPLEX is called to solve problem \eqref{CCMVMIP} with the initial point $(x_0, z_0)=(0,0)$ and the maximum execution time of $10^4$ seconds, along with other parameters in its default setup.
-To evaluate the performance of each algorithm, we adopt the variance defined by
+This is reasonable since the objective function is nonconvex and LNA is a locally convergence method.
+Note that there are various ways to find an initial point near to strong $\beta$-Lagrangian stationary point, for instance, some first-order gradient descent methods and convex relaxation methods.
+For simplicity, we initialize LNA with the origin $(x^0, y^0)=(0,0)$ which is appropriate to our testing examples, and $\beta=1$.
+For comparison purpose, SCA is called with the initial point $x^0=0$, along with other parameters as $\alpha=0.2$, $\rho=4\times 10^{-3},3\times 10^{-3}$ for $\xi=5,10$ respectively.
+The sparsity of a solution $x$ generated by SCA will be recorded by $\hat{s}:=\min\{t:\sum_{i=1}^t |x|_{(i)}\geq 0.99\|x\|_1\}$.
+Table \ref{tab:objtime} records $s$, $\hat s$, the objective function value (f-value) and CPU time when $\xi=5$, $10$ respectively.

-(i.e., two times of the objective value), where $x$ is the solution generated by the algorithm, to measure the risk of the portfolio selection, and CPU time to calculate the computation cost.
-Since CPLEX solves the equivalent MIP \eqref{CCMVMIP} globally and always generate a high-quality approximation of a global solution, we use the following relative error in terms of the objective values $f_{\text{LNA}}$ and $f_{\text{CPLEX}}$ (if available) by LNA and CPLEX respectively,

-to measure the accuracy of solutions generated by LNA.
-Comparison results of LNA and CPLEX on the corresponding $18$ testing instances as introduced in Example \ref{portfolio-example} are collected in Table \ref{tab:spscp}.

-As one can see from Table \ref{tab:spscp}, CPLEX fails in $13$ instances out of $18$ within the given maximum time, while LNA gains a 100$\%$ success for all instances.
-And for those $5$ successful instances for CPLEX, simply numerated as P$_1$, $\ldots$, P$_5$, LNA generates solutions within acceptable accuracies with relerr $< 1.3$, but shows an overwhelming superiority in computation time, as illustrated in Table \ref{timerate}.
-Actually, LNA performs very fast (CPU time $<0.04$ second) for all testing instances, which is benefited from the restricted Newton step in LNA.
-The cheap computation cost of LNA facilitates the real-world large-scale stock environment.